wacncontent/CustomizeTool/removeCommentOutput/articles/traffic-manager/traffic-manager-routing-methods.md

 2. Traffic Manager receives an incoming request from a client through its local DNS server and locates the profile.
 3. Traffic Manager locates the row in the Internet Latency Table for the IP address of the incoming DNS request.
 Because the user's local DNS server is performing an iterative DNS query to find the authoritative DNS server for the Traffic Manager profile name, the DNS query is sent from the IP address of the client's local DNS server.
 4. Traffic Manager locates the datacenter with the shortest time for the datacenters that host the endpoints defined in the profile.
 In this example, that is CS-B.
-5. Traffic Manager returns CS-B’s domain name to the client's local DNS server, which resolves the domain name to an IP address and sends it to the client.
+5. Traffic Manager returns CS-B's domain name to the client's local DNS server, which resolves the domain name to an IP address and sends it to the client.
 6. The client initiates traffic to CS-B.

 **Points to note:**